Plastic Roads Australia: Is The Use Of Plastic In Road Construction Smart? 🛣️

 “We’re able to take what would ordinarily end up in landfill or potentially contaminating our environment and we’re actually able to make use of them.”

-Even if the road construction from plastic delays the inevitable – do we not need to sooner or later dig it up and dispose of the product – and will it not then be embedded with glass, stone etc – i.e. almost impossible to incinerate.
+Even if the road construction from plastic delays the inevitable, do we not need to sooner or later dig and dispose of the product?
+And can we embed them with glass, stone etc.?
+Almost impossible to incinerate, if you ask us.

-Is this actually a better outcome for the environment than incinerating plastic in a modern facility for electricity generation – and hence reducing the need for new carbon fuels.
+Is this actually a better outcome for the environment than incinerating plastic in a modern facility for electricity generation, hence reducing the need for new carbon fuels?

 At Waster, we fully support plastic’s phase-out as much as possible.
 Biodegradable counterparts should make their way into the market as much as possible.

 We also believe that society and Australia included will need to take a more positive look at incineration in the meantime.